meskill/mystic-light-sdk/CONTRIBUTING.md

 Should work without any hassle.

-Run `cargo build --example disable_light_for_5_sec` to build example and `cargo test` to run tests
+Run `cargo run --example disable_light_for_5_sec` to run example and `cargo test` to run tests

 ### WSL 2

 There is a catch - wsl 2 runs in linux environment, but it still can run windows executable, so we can use WSL 2 linux environment to build actual program and then run built .exe file

 1. Install additional libs to able to build windows app following [linux instructions](#linux)
-2. Run `cargo test`

-Run `cargo build --example disable_light_for_5_sec` to build example, but you still required to run it outside WSL as it requires Dragon Center to communicate
+2. Open WSL2 Terminal as Administrator
+3. Go to this repository folder
+4. Run `cargo test` or any `cargo run --example ...` command to either execute tests or run an example

 ### WSL 2 + Docker